The Generation Gap: Broadcast history

 The series was aired on Friday nights and first hosted by Wholey from the pilot through the tenth episode on April 11, 1969.
-Beginning the following week, he was replaced by Jack Barry in his first national hosting job since the quiz show scandals over a decade earlier forced him and his company out of the business.
+Beginning the following week, he was replaced by Jack Barry in his first national hosting job since the quiz show scandals forced him and his company out of the business more than a decade earlier.

 It was hoped that, if the show were a success in primetime, it would lead to a daytime slot.
 However, ratings were not strong enough and The Generation Gap ended after 16 episodes.
 Despite this, Barry's game show career was successfully revived, and he thanked ABC for the opportunity during his goodbyes on the last episode.

 Foreign versions

 The Generation Gap has not been revived in other countries, partly due to its short run.
-Despite its title, The Generation Game which originally ran for 11 highly successful series in the United Kingdom between 1971 and 1981, it was hosted by Bruce Forsyth and Larry Grayson, was based on a 1969 Dutch show entitled Een van de acht ("One of the Eight"), in which turn used a stunt-based format much like that of Beat the Clock and Truth or Consequences.
+Despite its title, The Generation Game which originally ran for 11 highly successful series in the United Kingdom between 1971 and 1981, was based on a 1969 Dutch show entitled Een van de acht ("One of the Eight"), which used a stunt-based format much like that of Beat the Clock and Truth or Consequences.